GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - Publish real-time data updates to your applications.
 - Leverage built-in security, monitoring, logging, and tracing, with optional caching for low latency.
 - Only pay for API requests and any real-time messages that are delivered.

+# AWS Config

+Tracks changes in the configuration of your AWS resources, and it regularly sends updated configuration details to an S3 that you specify.
+For each resource type that AWS Config records, it sends a configuration history file every 6 hours

+# AWS Amplify - web and mobile applications

+- A set of tools and services that helps you develop and deploy scalable full stack web and mobile applications
+- Authentication, Storage, API (REST, GraphQL), CI/CD, PubSub, Analytics, AI/ML Predictions, Monitoring, …
+- Connect your source code from GitHub, AWS CodeCommit, Bitbucket, GitLab, or upload directly

+# AWS CodeDeploy

+CodeDeploy is a deployment service that automates application deployments to Amazon EC2 instances, on-premises instances, serverless Lambda functions, or Amazon ECS services.

+# AWS Service Catalog

+AWS Service Catalog enables organizations to create and manage catalogs of IT services that are approved for use on AWS.
+It allows centrally managed service portfolios, which clients can use on a self-service basis.